m2aadhil/numeric-formatter/projects/numeric-formatter/README.md

 Changelog
 -------------

+**1.2.4**
+- Fixed an issue with decimal pipe is not being applied when value is zero;

 **1.2.3**
 - Fixed an issue with unable to overwrite text by selecting all when max length is reached;